csula/cs1222-spring-2017/Homework2.md

 Consider the following article by Baron Schwartz: [How to select the first/least/max row per group in SQL](https://www.xaprb.com/blog/2006/12/07/how-to-select-the-firstleastmax-row-per-group-in-sql/)

-1. For each country determine the 2 city with the largest population.
+1. For each country that begins with the letter 'Z' determine the 2 cities with the largest population.
-2. For each continue determine the 2 geographically largest countries.
+2. For each continent determine the 2 geographically largest countries.
 3. In order from largest to smallest, provide a combined list of top 10 city name and country name and their respective population.